sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   <tr>
     <td>Produce standard production metrics for IT Products </td>
     <td>
     Produce a minimum list of production metrics that IT Products must publish.
 The purpose of these metrics is to provide insights on the health and behaviours of IT Products once in production.
-These insights are intended to be used for further IT Product enhancements.
-E.g.:
+These insights are intended to be used for further IT Product enhancements. e.g.:
 <li>API consumption statistics</li>
 <li>IT Product's availability statistics</li>
 <li>IT Product's automated decision effectiveness and efficiency (if eligible)</li>